 Most antifreeze is made from ethylene glycol.
 Ethylene glycol-based antifreeze tastes sweet but is highly toxic to both humans and animals.
 To help protect pets, wildlife and children, the provincial government passed a regulation that requires the addition of a bittering agent to all antifreeze sold at the consumer level in British Columbia.
 The regulation, the first of its kind in Canada, took effect in 2011.

-It is hoped that the addition of a bittering agent will make antifreeze less appealing.
-While this is a step in the right direction that will undoubtedly save lives, consumers should still be encouraged use antifreeze made from propylene glycol instead.
-Propylene glycol-based antifreeze is slightly more expensive, but is non-toxic to pets and wildlife.
+While a bittering agent may make antifreeze less appealing, ethylene glycol is still harmful, even in small amounts.
+Consumers should be encouraged to use antifreeze made from propylene glycol instead.
+Propylene glycol-based antifreeze is slightly more expensive, but is considered non-toxic to pets and wildlife.

 If you suspect your animal has ingested antifreeze, seek veterinary aid immediately.
-YOUR PET WILL NOT RECOVER ON HIS OR HER OWN.
+YOUR PET WILL NOT RECOVER ON THEIR OWN.
 Time is critical as within minutes your pet will begin to experience kidney damage.
-Read more about what to do if you think your pet has ingested antifreeze.
+Learn what to do if your pet has consumed antifreeze.

 Use animal-friendly antifreeze

-Customers can request propylene glycol antifreeze from their automotive service centre or purchase it separately and ask that their auto centre install the product.
+Customers can request pet-friendly propylene glycol antifreeze from their automotive service centre or purchase it separately and ask that their auto centre to install the product.